algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 After this, the company should register the location of the workplace and it could add some images of it.
 It is not mandatory but highly recommended, since it could help users to accept the job offer. \
 Finally, the company needs to register the researched soft skills which will not be visible on the user side.

+#### ➭ Notifications

+This kind of application needs notifications to keep the user up to date and inform on what is happening on its profile.
+The following notifications have been thought of according to the main functionalities of the application.

+New match
+Hey!
+Come back to the application, you get a new match!

+New Message
+Hey!
+Come back to the application, you get a new message!

+Long time no see
+Hi...
+It's been a long time since we last saw you on the application.
+Did you find a job?

+New job applying
+Hey!
+Come back to the application, there is ... new job applying in your area!

+New Certification available
+This company sent you a new certification.
+Come back and pass it!

+Job applying denial
+Hi...
+Your application has been denied, come find others.

 ### 2) Job Applications

 #### ➭ Job Matching